mattdean1/contentful-text-search/README.md

 >  Upload our transformed data to Elasticsearch via the bulk endpoint.

 At this step the transformed data is passed through our analysis chain.

+The content for each locale from Contentful is uploaded to a separate index.

 ##### Default field analysis: